anki-code/xonsh-cheatsheet/README.md

 Compared to 15-20-year-old shells, yeah, xonsh is a 5-year-old youngster.
 But we've used it over these 5 years day by day to solve our tasks with success and happiness :)

-# Become a xonsh contributor
+# Become a xonsh developer and contributor

+## Setting up IDE

 The easiest way to start contribute to xonsh core: